1. There is a clear pharmacological definition for drugs.

 There is no clear definition to support this misleading distinction.
 While some drugs can generally pose greater problems than other drugs to some people – these generalisations are misleading because the impact of a drug varies from person to person depending upon the set (the person) and the setting (the environment) – it’s not just the substance.

 19. Drugs are illegal because they are dangerous, and the proof they are dangerous is that they are illegal!

 This circular DoubleSpeak is used to defend prohibition, but the substances we have called ‘drugs’ are not particularly more dangerous than other substances such as alcohol, sugar, tobacco, fat, caffeine, peanuts.
 However, prohibition increases the risk, danger and uncertainty considerable.

-20. Drug testing will tell you if a person has been using drugs.
+20. Drug testing will tell you if a person is on drugs.